stratum/stratum/README.md

 The script will build a Docker image using Dockerfile.dev and run a bash session in it.
 This directory will be mounted in the Docker image and you will be able to run git, edit code, and build Stratum / run tests using Bazel.

+If you are using Docker on Linux, make sure that you can use Docker as a non-root user, otherwise you will not be able to run setup_dev_env.sh:

+    sudo usermod -aG docker $USER